FullByte/FullByte.github.io/docs/make/games/wuerfeln.md

 Bet on your roll outcome and receive or pay rocks.
 Beware of the 🦄.
 The first player with 0 rocks loses the round.
 All other players keep their rocks.
 Bet on the 🦄 and play another round.

-Winner is whoever has the most rocks either:

-- once all rocks are gone (game ends at this point)
+Winner is whoever has the most rocks after an agreed amount of rounds.
+The game ends early if all rocks are gone and winner is the player with the most rocks at this point in the game.
-- a player has the agreed amount of rocks in their stash
-- after an agreed amount of rounds

 ## Setup

-Setup the game by providing 3 dice per player and at least 50 rocks.
-Ideally you have a bowl for the rocks and centrally placed place to roll the dice.
-Place the 🦄 next to the central rock stash.
+Setup the game:

+- Put all rocks (> 50) in a bowl.
+- Place the dice tray centrally.
+- Place the round counter (a D10) in the center and set it to 1.
+- Place the 🦄 (Einhorn) centrally between rock stash and dice tray.
+- Each player receives 3 standard D6 (numbers 1-6) dice, a card with the roll-result overview and 6 rocks to start with.

+Agree on the win condition:

-Agree on how many rounds shall be played to determine the winner.
+- Agree on how many rounds shall be played to determine the winner.
+(Default is 5)

-To start, each player gets

-- 3 standard D6 (numbers 1-6) dice
-- 6 rocks
+Determine who starts:

-Each player rolls all three dice once and the player with highest total number starts the game.
-If there is a draw those players roll again until a starting player is determined.
+- Each player rolls all three dice once and the player with highest total number starts the game.
+- If there is a draw those players roll again until a starting player is determined.
+- The winner and player that starts the game receives the 🦄 (Einhorn).

 ## Play